Esri/insights-scripting-guide/README.md

 1) Open _Anaconda's command prompt_ and CD into the ```gateway``` folder.
 2) Activate the conda environment:

-* If you are using __2023.1 version of the ArcGIS Insights__, run the following command:
+* If you are using __2023.1, 2023.2, or 2023.3 versions of the ArcGIS Insights__, run the following command:

     ```shell
     conda activate insights-latest